rixx/ynab-downgrade/README.md

 ## Appendix 1: YNAB 4

 YNAB 4 is a desktop application that was the predecessor of the web version, commonly called nYNAB (or just YNAB).
 YNAB 4 did not have a subscription model, but can't be purchased anymore.
-If you bought it back in the day, you can use your activation key.
+If you bought it back in the day, you can still use your activation key.
 You might also have bought it on Steam, where it will still be activated for you.

 If you *didn't* purchase YNAB 4, you can still download it and run through the 1-month trial.
-There are trivial ways to extend the trial duration, however, as those are naturally against the TOS of YNAB, I will not document or endorse them here.
+There are trivial ways to extend or repeat or circumvent the trial duration, however, as those are naturally against the TOS of YNAB, I will not document or endorse them here.